JakobJingleheimer/react-form5/README.md

 #### Input

 This component is a thin wrapper for native `label` and form fields (`input`, `select`, `textarea`) that helps to ensure accessibility and facilitate validation.
+It leverages `onBlur` and `onChange` listeners to track `pristine` and `touched` (to avoid erroneously invalidating the field); its internal handlers are first called and then handlers passed via props.

-It also offers a small easter-egg: a toggler, which is effectively a checkbox with fancy styling.
+It also offers a small easter-egg: a toggle, which is effectively a checkbox with fancy styling.

 prop | purpose | default
 :--- | :--- | :---